Radiall proposes ‘massive modular’ 6G mesh networks with tiny antennas

 Though the earliest 5G devices aren’t yet two years old, researchers started laying the groundwork for the next generation of cellular technology — 6G — well before 5G networks launched across the world.
-Nothing’s set in stone, but a team at telecom company Radiall is advocating a radical shift in the very concept of “cellular” infrastructure, using many small, inexpensive antennas as an alternative to the large antennas relied upon by 5G and older systems.
+Nothing’s set in stone, but a team at telecom company Radiall is advocating a radical shift in the very concept of “cellular” infrastructure, using many small, inexpensive antennas as an alternative to the large antennas 5G and older systems rely upon.

 Historically, cellular or cell phones have relied on a dual hub and spoke system to connect devices to a network: The first hub is a central unit connected with fiber cables to multiple base station radio spokes, turning the base stations into secondary wireless hubs connected to multiple spoke devices (such as phones).
 Each base station’s geographic coverage area is a “cell,” and neither base stations nor devices communicate with base stations or cells outside of that area — a phone switches from cell to cell as it moves in the user’s pocket, hands, or car from place to place.

-Radiall isn’t the first to suggest that 6G might shift to a mesh-like infrastructure, but it provides a clear sense of how the evolution might happen.
+Radiall isn’t the first to suggest that 6G might shift to a mesh-like infrastructure, but the company provides a clear sense of how the evolution might happen.
 A central hub would still connect to base station radios, but the base stations would also be connected to one another — potentially using millimeter wave connections rather than fiber.
 Instead of relying on a single base station for data, devices such as phones could connect to two or more base stations at once, a multi-connectivity system that would create “micro-cells.”
 Picture all of the home and business Wi-Fi routers in a neighborhood collectively offering wireless data connections to whatever devices are nearby, and you get the basic idea.

 There are multiple potential advantages to the micro-cell system, but Radiall sees two as particularly compelling: lower costs and greater power efficiency.
 As contrasted with the massive MIMO antenna arrays that are currently being used to enable 5G connectivity, which are “particularly power-intensive” and expensive due to their placement of many antennas in a single huge tower that needs to broadcast at great distances, the micro-cell system would use multiple small distributed antennas to virtually create the coverage of a large one.
 Over time, the result would be a “cell-free” network where devices benefit from whatever base stations happen to be in range, rather than requiring proximity to a cellular tower.